Have you ever heard the quote “the journey of a million miles begins with a single step”?

 The tests will include:

-- For heterosexual couples a semen analysis will be requested to measures the number, movement (mobility) and shape of the sperm
+- For heterosexual couples, a semen analysis will be requested to measures the number, movement (motility) and shape of the sperm

 - For both partners, an array of blood tests to assess hormone levels, antibodies, infectious disease status HIV with HIV, hepatitis B & C, syphilis, rubella (German measles), blood group and some genetic tests.